Yoga Provides Benefits for Recovery, Coping, & Health

 “Stretch in the right posture, not the right pose.” —Kevin Everett FitzMaurice

-- Wear loose-fitting clothing for yoga classes; however, some recommend elastic or stretch clothing such as that worn by dancers due to its support and added protection.
+- Wear loose-fitting clothing for yoga classes; however, some recommend elastic or stretch clothing such as that worn by dancers due to its support and added protection against injury.

 - Yoga is traditionally done in bare feet; however, there are yoga socks and toe shoes that can work if you need foot covering or support.
 Normal socks and stockings are never recommended because they increase slipping and slipping can be dangerous.

 - Yoga blocks, straps, and props are both recommended and not recommended.
 The positives are props help you get into poses.
 The negatives are props can be used as a crutch and limit stretching.
 A middle approach is best if you intend to experiment with props: use to find poses but not to make poses easier or too easy.

 - Never eat before a yoga class.
 An empty stomach is best, and that means not eating 2–3 hours before class.
 The minimum is 1/2 hour before class.